percona/pxb-docs/docs/xtrabackup-option-reference.md

 main thread).

-Before Percona XtraBackup 8.4.0-3, the `--parallel` option didn't have any effect on the prepare phase.

-Starting with [Percona XtraBackup 8.4.0-3](release-notes/8.4.0-3.md), using `--parallel=X` has effect on the prepare phase.
+The `--parallel=X` option effects the prepare phase.
 It will now use X threads to apply the changes from `.delta` files to the IBD files.
 This option processes multiple delta files simultaneously, improving storage performance and accelerating incremental backups, particularly with numerous InnoDB Data (IBD) files.
 The option remains effective even if IBD files are unchanged between backups and efficiently handles empty delta files.

 When using `--parallel` in the prepare phase, always specify a numeric value.
 The recommended minimum value is 4 (for example, `--parallel=4`).